MicrosoftDocs/PowerShell-Docs/reference/5.1/Microsoft.PowerShell.Management/Restart-Computer.md

 **Restart-Computer** uses WMI.
 The acceptable values for this parameter are:

- -- Default.
+- Default:
 Default impersonation.
+Despite the name, this item is not the default value for this cmdlet.
-- Anonymous.
+- Anonymous:
 Hides the identity of the caller.
-- Identify.
+- Identify:
 Allows objects to query the credentials of the caller.
-- Impersonate.
+- Impersonate:
 Allows objects to use the credentials of the caller.

 The default value is Impersonate.